rcl-ssl/docs/workloads/vm.md

 - The SAN options allow for two domains on a single certificate, whereas, the other option only allows one domain on the certificate.

-## Step 2 : Install the SSL/TLS Certificate in a Web Server
+# Install the SSL/TLS Certificate in a Web Server

 - Install the SSL/TLS Certificate in a web server running in the VM :